controlecidadao/samantha_ia/README.md

 ✅ **Model List:** You can select any number of models and in any order to control which model responds to the next prompt.<br><br>

+✅ **Cummulative Response:** You can concatenate each new response by adding it to the previous response to be considered when generating the next response by the model.
+It is important to highlight that the set of concatenated responses must fit in the model's context window.<br><br>

 ✅ **Learning Insights:** A feature called _Learning Mode_ lets users observe the model's decision-making process, providing insights into how it selects output tokens based on their probability scores (logits) and hyperparameter settings.
 A list of the least likely selected tokens is also generated.<br><br>

 ✅ **Voice Interaction:** Samantha supports simple voice commands with offline speech-to-text [Vosk](https://alphacephei.com/vosk/) (English and Portuguese) and text-to-speech with SAPI5 voices, making it accessible and user-friendly.<br><br>